NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 with different resolutions.
 The function SCRINC returns the screen width relating to the screen upon which the given channel (default #0) is located.
-The width is returned as the number of bytes needed to store a line of pixels: the standard QL mode 4 and mode 8 therefore always return 128 = 512/4.
-However, it is not always true that the number of bytes required to store a line of pixels is equal to the number of pixels DIV 4 and you should therefore use this function or similar.
+The width is returned as the number of bytes needed to store a line of pixels.

+The standard QL mode 4 and mode 8 always return 128 = 512/4.

+However, it is not *always* true that the number of bytes required to store a line of pixels is equal to the number of pixels DIV 4 and you should therefore use this function or similar.